 Handsome in groups, but as the attractive flowers can be difficult to see against a dark background, plant them among yellow, pink or white tulips or other light-colored plants, or in front of a light-colored wall or building.

-Native to southern Turkey, western Iran, Iraq, Israel and Jordan, so may need protection to really thrive in Maine.
+Native to southern Turkey, western Iran, Iraq, Israel and Jordan.
+In Zone 5, needs protection to overwinter.

 24–40" tall.
 Mid Spring blooms, Z5-8.
 20cm/up bulbs.